What I’m working on right now…

 rubber stamp carving progress

-… is a continuation of the update I posted on Instagram last night.1 I made these jeepney, tricycle, and pedicab doodles 2 a week ago and thought of printing them on the Gocco… until I realized that I didn’t have enough screens.*headdesk* But as explained in the previous post, this is what led to my interest in rubberstamping in the first place which just proves that necessity is the mother of inven innovation (and crazy new obssessions).
+… is a continuation of the update I posted on Instagram last night. ((Please pardon the dirty cutting mat… I’ll clean it this weekend!))
+I made these jeepney, tricycle, and pedicab doodles ((The jeepney was especially tedious to carve because of all the detail I put!
+Masochist much?)) a week ago and thought of printing them on the Gocco… until I realized that I didn’t have enough screens.*headdesk* But as explained in the previous post, this is what led to my interest in rubberstamping in the first place which just proves that necessity is the mother of inven innovation (and crazy new obssessions).

 On the home front, Arn is happy that I’m spending evenings being artistic — not just vegging out in front of the TV watching J-dramas (Teehee.
 Now you know. ) So now I’m either carving or doodling while my iTunes blasts out J-pop.
 Same difference. 🙂 I’ve actually been semi-passively studying Nihongo since 2011 but I’ll reserve that story for another time…